oceanyu1/Ghost-Game-Simulating-the-Hunts/README.md

   - Note that I started tracking my progress for this assignment on Github when I was more than halfway done the project (didn't realize you can get marks for putting it online!), with defs.h, hunter.c, ghost.c, and partial main.c already complete (and a lot of the code drafted/planned out), so that's why the git commits only start on the 28th.
+Whether you give me the extra 1% for that or not is up to you.

 - Changing Device:
   - In the assignment specifications, it was stated that there should be a small chance every